jackyruth/jackyruth.github.io/design/contact.md

 Honestly, adding an embedded form is too much hassle.
 Most people who come to my website are there to see what I can do and they want my contact information anyways.

 So instead of a form, I have decided to put my contact information instead.

+**UPDATE:**
+Google form works!
+It just took a long time before the hosted website reflected the code.
+I will keep the google form